jeffnyman/playwright-hudl/README.md

 ### 🔸 Ludic UI Tests (EXTRA CREDIT)

 The Ludic pages are simply designed as blog content pages.
 Their complexity comes in from how the header and the scroll-to-top functionality have dynamic aspects, in terms of how and when they display.
 The dark-light mode is a relatively simply implementation that also accounts for the system setting.
-There are also "click to enlarge" elements on the page that provide a modal view for images.
+There are two spec files here: one that uses a page object and the other that does not.

 To run these tests: